galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 >
 {: .hands_on}

-While this is running you might use your time to read the [Models of sequence evolution](#models-of-sequence-evolution) and [Bootstrapping](#bootstrapping) sections above.
+> <question-title>Bootstrapping with IQ-Tree</question-title>

-> <hands-on-title>Visualising your tree</hands-on-title>
+> Click on the output of IQ-Tree and select the visualisation icon.
+Select 'Phyloviz' to view your tree
-> 1. View your tree using 'Phyloviz'
+>
-> 2. What are the bootrap values near the root of the tree?
+>  1. What are the bootrap values near the root of the tree?
 Do you think those branches are well supported?
-> 3. Which do you think is the biggest well-supported clade?
+> 2. Which do you think is the biggest well-supported clade?
-{: .hands_on}
+ {: .question}

 Observe the bootstrap values in the IQTree output for deep branches are not as high.